Tatsuno Kingo: Bank of Japan

 The bank is a three-storey building constructed with reinforced brick faced with stone and has limited use of steel for long spans.
 Its style displays Neo-Baroque architectural influences. echoing European central bank buildings of the period.
 The original building was square in plan with the banking hall situated immediately behind the porticoed main front.

-Tatsuno not only designed the Tokyo Head Office of the Bank of Japan, but was also responsible for designing the Bank of Japan's branch offices in Osaka, Kyoto, Nagoya, Kanazawa, Hakodate and Hiroshima.
+Tatsuno not only designed the Tokyo Head Office of the Bank of Japan, but was also responsible for designing the Bank of Japan's branch offices in Osaka, Kyoto, Nagoya, Kanazawa, Hakodate, Morioka and Hiroshima.
 Almost two thirds of the 140 buildings that Tatsuno was associated with in his career were to be bank buildings.

 Tokyo Station

 Other than the Bank of Japan building, the structure most closely associated with Tatsuno in the later stages of his career is undoubtedly the Marunouchi facing side of Tokyo Station.
 The broadly Neo-Baroque design completed in 1914 is distinctive for its use of extensive steel framing and red brick with ribbed domes crowning the north and south wings of the structure.
 Much of the original steel framing was imported from England and the sturdiness of the design enabled the structure to survive both the Great Kantō earthquake in 1923 as well as wartime bombing and fires in 1945.
 A sympathetic 5-year renovation of the 1914 structure was completed in October 2012, restoring the domed roof structures that had been a feature of Tatsuno's original design.

-Tatsuno also had a strong influence Japanese colonial architecture - especially in Manchukuo.
-Connection with construction firms like Okada Engineering, the Association of Japanese Architects (Nihon Kenchiku Gakkai 日本建築学会) or through the new Journal of Manchurian Architecture (Manshu kenchiku zasshi 満州建築雑誌),helped insure that a particular architectural style—that popularized by Tatsuno, sometimes called the Tatsuno style (辰野式) initially became the standard throughout Japanese Manchuria.
+Tatsuno also had a strong influence on Japanese colonial architecture, especially in Manchukuo.
+His connection with construction companies such as Okada Engineering, the Architectural Institute of Japan, or through the new Journal of Manchurian Architecture (Manshu kenchiku zasshi 満州建築雑誌), helped insure that a particular architectural style — that popularized by Tatsuno, sometimes called the Tatsuno style (辰野式)— initially became the standard throughout Japanese Manchuria.
 This involved a somewhat grand interpretation of the style of historical eclecticism that was popular in contemporary Europe.

 In 1903 Tatsuno set up his own architectural office, the first Japanese architect in the country to do so.
 He died as a result of the 1918 flu pandemic in 1919.